aequorea/pitest/README.md

     brew upgrade
     brew install gcc

 At the moment, to use gcc you have to type gcc-8 instead of gcc.
 Apple links gcc to clang.
-As Homebrew updates gcc you may eventually need to install a package called gcc@8 to get version 8 of gcc.
-At this moment to get gcc7 we install gcc@7.

-Confused?
-If you ask me, it's easier than booting linux from a USB stick.
-That, and you can develop using clang or gcc.

 It may be possible to install homebrew on the linux subsystem of a Windows machine too.
 So you may be able to try things out there as well.
 I haven't tested this though.